 As you can imagine, Soviet designers didn’t invent the concept of a worldtimer watch: it existed since the 1930’s.
 Worldtimer mechanical watches feature complications that allow you to determine local time in multiple locations and are considered really high-end timepieces that can cost tens of thousands of dollars.

 Raketa Goroda (Города: cities), on the other hand, has no complications at all, besides its rotating bezel.
 One may even think that it turned out to be less complex than initially planned: the dial has a 24-hours indication, but the movement installed in the watch is a regular 12-hours 2628.H.
 Was it decided to replace the movement in order to make the production of the watch cheaper or the indications are there to facilitate the usage of the rotating bezel?
 I’m afraid we’ll never know.
 What is sure however is that you’ll have a hard time using the Goroda as a traveller’s watch.

 This being said, you can still use it to determine approximate time difference between cities.
 Let’s imagine it’s midnight in Moscow.
 If you turn the bezel to set Moscow to 12 o’clock, you will notice that Buenos Aires is located at 18… And this is correct, as Buenos Aires is 6 hours behind Moscow.
 More often than not though, there will be no exact match due to Daylight Saving Time adjustments and historical changes.
 Feel free to check it out by yourself, that’s a fun exercise!
 You will find a translation of all the cities in the end of this article.

 This watch was produced in the 1980’s.
 References can be found in various catalogues from this period.

-The dial is the first weak point of this watch.
+The dial is the first weak point of the Raketa World Time.
 It’s rarely in flawless condition, with either patina spots, sun burns, cracks or simply missing paint.
 So you need to look for the best possible condition.

 Dial color & hour markers